jollyjinx/kinder-wollen-singen/README.markdown

 =============================================================
 I've created the scripts in this directory to create a PDF automatically from the original Lilypond data files.

-It creates files like [this pdf](http://www.jinx.de/Weihnachtslieder.ipad.cc.pdf)
+It creates pdf files like this [Weihnachtslieder.pdf](http://www.jinx.de/Weihnachtslieder.ipad.cc.pdf)

 Background